Christopher-Gustavsson/fullstack-react-node-express-fruit-finder/README.md

 ## Start the aplication:

-To run the application locally run:
+To start the application locally run:

 ```bash
 $ npm run dev